 Bearer: Oschoven of the Rhin.

-Coat of arms painted by me, highlighted with lights and shadows, contoured in Sable, with a pointed external shape and with a leather finishing.
+Coat of arms emblazoned by me, illuminated with lights and shadows, outlined in Sable, with a pointed external shape and with a leather finishing.

 Style keywords: Outlined in sable, Illuminated, Pointed and Leather.